loopbackio/loopback-datasource-juggler/docs/model.md

     Book.hasMany('chapters', {foreignKey: `chapter_id`});

-When using syntax 2 jugglingdb looking for model with singularized name:
+When using syntax 2 loopback-data looking for model with singularized name:

     'chapters' => 'chapter' => 'Chapter'